PrintNode/PrintNode-JS/README.md

 #### Checking Browser Support?

-Check with a call to `PrintNode.Websocket.isSupported()`.
+Check with a call to `PrintNode.WebSocket.isSupported()`.
 If not you can fallback to HTTP and/or not use IE. We hope you chose not to use IE.

 #### Making a Connection